 And remember, weaning is NOT about offering all one texture or size of food at each stage.
-It’s about offering your baby a variety of foods so they can eat what they need and practice their skills at the same time.
+It’s about providing your baby a variety of foods so they can eat what they need and practice their skills simultaneously.

 How many teeth does my baby need to introduce finger food safely?

 Most parents wonder how their baby will manage solid food when they have no or very few teeth.
-Fear not, having teeth isn’t actually that important for eating finger food.
+Fear not.
+Having teeth isn’t that important for eating finger food.

 We use our teeth in two ways!
-We use our front teeth to tear off foods and our molars (those are the teeth on the sides of your mouth) to grind harder foods like tough meats.
+We use our front teeth to tear off foods and our molars (the teeth on the sides of your mouth) to grind harder foods like tough meats.
 But your baby doesn’t need teeth to eat soft foods.
-In fact, sometimes, it’s safer for your baby to eat certain things when they’re toothless.
+Sometimes, it’s safer for your baby to eat certain things when they’re toothless.
 Because it makes it less likely they’ll be able to tear off a big piece of food.

-So, rather than using teeth, your baby uses their hard gums to eat finger foods.
-Stick your finger in your baby’s mouth, and you’ll quickly see how strong they really are!
+So, rather than using teeth, your baby uses its hard gums to eat finger foods.
+Stick your finger in your baby’s mouth, and you’ll quickly see how strong they are!
 So, what matters is not whether your baby has teeth but what texture the finger foods are.